 Jenny was born in Brighton, the daughter of a hospital cook and a dinner lady.
 She worked from a young age, starting with mucking out horse stables to get a free horse ride.
 She married at 20 and had 2 daughters before settling in London in 1991.
 Over the years she worked as a crafts teacher, a secretary, a book keeper, a shop assistant and an office manager.
 At age 45 she earnt a BSc (Hons) in Archaeology and spent nearly 10 years working as an archaeologist.
-She has no pets, no car and grows her own vegetables in summer.
+She has no pets, no car and grows her own vegetables in summer

-Jenny served on the London Assembly from 2000-16 and worked on housing, policing and civil liberties, cycling and walking, road safety and the legacy of the 2012 Olympics/ Paralympics.
-In the 2000 to 2008 London administration, under Ken Livingstone, she was the Mayor’s Green Transport Advisor, advising him on sustainable forms of transport.
-She was also Chair of London Food, a Mayoral body looking at ways of giving Londoners fresher, healthier and more affordable food while minimising its environmental impact
+Jenny has held several prominent political roles: Deputy Mayor of London, Deputy Chair of the London Assembly’s Police and Crime Committee, Green Councillor for Southwark Council and Chair of the Green Party of England and Wales.
+She served on the London Assembly from 2000-16 where she worked on housing, policing and civil liberties, cycling and walking, road safety and the legacy of the 2012 Olympics/ Paralympics.
+In the 2000 to 2008 London administration, under Ken Livingstone, she was the Mayor’s Green Transport Advisor, advising him on sustainable forms of transport and Chair of the London Food Board.
+In 2004 she was named as one of 200 ‘women of achievement’ by Buckingham Palace